craigjperry2/websdr/README.md

   1. `python -m pip install --U pip`
   1. `pip install -r requirements.txt`
 1. Launch jupyter: `jupyter` (i'm using vscode's notebook support instead)

+## backend Sub-Project

+Requirements and setup are the same as described under the notebook Sub-Project above, with the exception of the last step - Jupyter is not used here.